 The most efficient way to verify eligibility is to request portal access.
 This will allow you to check Member Eligibility as well as claims.
-By going to our website and clicking on Provider - go to bottom of page and download request to access our portal.
+To access the portal go to our website and click on Provider - go to bottom of page and download request to access our portal.
 See below for details.

-Re: Provider Portal Access
+RE: Provider Portal Access